 Rather than adhering to a set timetable, you complete the coursework at your pace.
 The materials are online so there’s no need for teachers to deliver lessons.
 This flexibility means if you put in the hard work and hours to get the work done, you could get qualified quickly.

-For instance, courses that have a timeframe of two years can be completed in as little as six months.
+For instance, courses that have a timeframe of one year can be completed in as little as six months.
 Cutting your time spent as a student and getting you on the fast track to a professional career.

 You could become a teaching assistant and specialise in supporting children with special educational needs.
 Help people manage their mental health or work in veterinary practice as a veterinary nursing assistant.